GUARANTEED DEPARTURES

 - Local permit;

-- Shishapangma climbing permit with Chinese Government Royalty (U$5200 per person); Tibetan official Liaison officer for Shishapangma Expedition fully paid
+- Shishapangma climbing permit with Chinese Government Royalty (US$5200 per person); Tibetan official Liaison officer for Shishapangma Expedition fully paid

-- Jangbu-Nyalam-Chinese Base Camp and VV all accommodation, meal, and transportation (B/L/D);
+- Jangbu-Nyalam-Chinese Base Camp and VV all accommodation, meals, and transportation (B/L/D);

-- All camping equipment in base camp and advance base camp like camp furniture, kitchenware, dining tents, guest tents, chairs, and tables, etc;
+- All camping equipment in base camp and advance base camp, like camp furniture, kitchenware, dining tents, guest tents, chairs, and tables, e.c.

-- Food during expedition period for expedition members and staff cooked by our cook;
+- Food during the expedition period for expedition members and staff is cooked by our cook.

-- Experienced climbing Sherpa guide and base camp staffs sharing with the team;
+- Experienced climbing Sherpa guide and base camp staff sharing with the team.

 - Cargo and duties clearing assistance service;